 Now I was feeling a little sick in the stomach.
 I thought maybe I had hit the jackpot, but instead my email went into file 13, the waste can.
 Now I really wanted that domain name.
-I couldn’t give up so easily.
+Given up so easily was not my style.
 That’s just not me.

 I racked my mind and tried to remember our conversations.
 I knew Sam had a lot of websites, but didn’t remember the names of them.
 After some deliberation it hit me.
 Yes, I vaguely remembered one of his websites, only one, but that was enough.
 I quickly recovered the scrapped email from file thirteen and resent it to the contact email on the website I remembered.

 Bingo.
 It not only arrived to the destination, I struck gold!
 Not only was the domain his, but he offered to sell it to me for exactly the same amount I offered him.